Client

 Focus: Technology

 This design further extended the concept above I incorporated sleek, minimalist photography to showcase the technology.
-Like from the future in a movie.
 The idea was to place the products in a visually appealing and uncluttered environment, emphasising their elegance and functionality.

 Life: News